 Juliet’s financial remedy practice includes both big and small money cases.
 She has particular experience dealing with cases involving an international dimension, often with an element of non-disclosure by one of the parties.
-Her private law children act practice covers domestic and international relocation, Schedule 1 provision, and those with intractable contact disputes.

 She been involved in a number of reported cases involving alleged, serious non-disclosure, including D v D EWHC 1393 (Fam) and M v M 1 FLR 439, which was at the time the largest financial remedy award ever made following contested proceedings.